 In your first year you will study the Foundation Diploma progressing to the Extended Diploma in your second year.
 You will learn by attending lectures, workshops, practical exercises, attending mock scenes of crime, visiting forensic laboratories and carrying out assignments.
-Assessment is mainly by coursework assignments, but approximately 18% of the course is based on written exams.
+Assessment is by a combination of exams and assignments.

 What topics will I study?

 You will study 16 units during the Extended Diploma, to include:

 - Fundamental principles and applications of all three sciences